by Trish

 (Glen Burnie MD )

-My brother was watching fireball XL5.
+My brother was watching Fireball XL5 on TV.
 The countdown for the spacecraft had started.
 When it hit 1 on the countdown, everything started shaking violently.

-My father told my older sister to sit on us to keep us from running in the broken glass.
-My brother stood up and held onto the television to save it.
+Dad told my older sister to sit on us to keep us from running over the broken glass.
+My brother stood up and held on to the television to save it.

-My Mom was at the Commissary getting food for Easter.
+Mom was at the Commissary getting food for Easter.
 She was in the parking lot getting ready to drive home.
 Cars in the lot were moving back and forth.
-She fell and an airman had to help get her up.
+She fell, and an airman had to help get her up.

 It seemed like the earthquake lasted forever.